biocorecrg/master_of_pores/docs/running.md

 ...
 ```

 3. Comb_mod, containing the all the modifications found in Epinano and Tombo called **RNA_modifications.txt** and a Venn Diagram.
+Here an example of RNA_modifications.txt file:

 ```bash
 "positions"	"epinano"	"tombo"